nimaltd/Nimaltd/README.md

 - 🔩 **Electronics Design & Manufacturing**
 - 🔌 **Repair & Assembly Engineering**

-From hands-on circuit design to embedded software architecture, my journey has always been about **clarity, precision, and reliability**.

 👉 If you want to explore my work, check out my repositories where I share **open-source embedded C libraries** and tools to accelerate development.

 ### 🎓 Education